antalvdb/olifant/README.md

 * **Learning is scalable**, and incremental (allowing checkpointing).
 Model performance increases approximately log-linearly with more data; model size, learning time and RAM usage co-scale linearly with more data;
 * **Consistently low CO2 emissions during training and inference**. *Olifant* runs on CPUs.
 Training with *Olifant* is estimated to cause in the order of 1,000 times fewer CO2 emissions than neural LM training.
 Inference costs are 10-100 times lower;
 * **Fully transparent functioning**. *Olifant* offers nearest-neighbor-based explanations for predictions, based on individual examples.
 Nearest neighbors can be source-tagged for full provenance;
 * **Intentional memorization of training data**.
-Depending on context size settings, {\sc olifant} models can recite the majority of tokens from their training data faithfully.
+Depending on context size settings, *Olifant* models can recite the majority of tokens from their training data faithfully.

 *Olifant* is our implementation of memory-based language modeling; it is the Dutch word for elephant.
 To quote [Wikipedia](https://en.wikipedia.org/wiki/Elephant_cognition), "Most contemporary ethologists view the elephant as one of the world's most intelligent animals.
 Elephants manifest a wide variety of behaviors, including those associated with grief, learning, mimicry, playing, altruism, tool use, compassion, cooperation, self-awareness, memory, and communication."